iancaffey/logic/README.md

 # logic
-Annotation processor for producing logic definitions of Java classes for declarative programming.
+Annotation processor for creating a logic programming API for Java value classes.

 ## Overview
 In order to enable logic programming without the crippling overhead of doing it in an OOP language, [logic](https://github.com/iancaffey/logic) does all of the nasty work for you of creating all of the object representations of your predicates.